Heal pain, tension, and dysfunction in the body through targeted fascia release

 Thankfully, that’s changing—there are now more and more studies (even The New York Times has covered it) showing how fascia impacts health, pain, and movement.
 The problem: is most standard treatments still haven’t caught up.

 Doctors, trainers, and therapists were taught to think only in terms of muscles, bones, and joints.
 Now we know fascia is full of pain receptors, stores stress, and plays a massive role in how we move.
-It’s the missing link for understanding so many cases of stubborn pain and tension.
+It’s the missing link for understanding so many cases of stubborn or “mystery” pain and tension.

 -